-21. Mary said to Jesus, "Whom are your disciples like?"
+21. Mary said to Yeshua, "Whom are your disciples like?"

 Commentary: These three analogies deal with the tension we first experience between the mundane world we live in, and the new vision or dream of the kingship that we seek.
 Undressing refers to divesting ourselves of mundane status and no longer caring about it.
 We are the owners of the house, and our goods are the new vision and goal, which we will be tempted to let the world steal from us.
 The wise man is the one moving forward and reaping the kingship.

-22. Jesus saw infants being suckled.
+22. Yeshua saw infants being suckled.
 He said to his

 disciples, "These infants being suckled are like those who enter the